-Khaled Hosseini [Fiction]
+Khaled Hosseini [Hosseini]

 The Kite Runner is a novel about friendship, betrayal, and the price of loyalty.
 It is about the bonds between fathers and sons, and the power of fathers over sons – their love, their sacrifices, and their lies.
 Written against a backdrop of history that has not been told in fiction before.
 The Kite Runner describes the rich culture and beauty of a land in the process of being destroyed.
-But with the devastation, Khaled Hosseini also gives us hope: through the novel’s faith in the power of reading and storytelling, and in the possibilities he shows for redemption. — Visit the archived 2005 One Book One Lincoln web site
+But with the devastation, Khaled Hosseini also gives us hope: through the novel’s faith in the power of reading and storytelling, and in the possibilities he shows for redemption. — Visit the archived 2005 One Book One Lincoln web site.

 The Green Mile

-Stephen King [Fiction]
+Stephen King [King]

 Set in the 1930s at the Cold Mountain Penitentiary’s death-row facility, The Green Mile is the riveting and tragic story of John Coffey, a giant, preternaturally gentle inmate condemned to death for the rape and murder of twin nine-year-old girls.
 It is a story narrated years later by Paul Edgecomb, the ward superintendent compelled to help every prisoner spend his last days peacefully and every man walk the green mile to execution with his humanity intact.
 Edgecomb has sent seventy-eight inmates to their date with “old sparky,” but he’s never encountered one like Coffey — a man who wants to die, yet has the power to heal.
 And in this place of ultimate retribution, Edgecomb discovers the terrible truth about Coffey’s gift, a truth that challenges his most cherished beliefs — and ours.
 Originally published in 1996 in six self-contained monthly installments, The Green Mile is an astonishingly rich and complex novel that delivers over and over again.